Culmination Of 18 Months Of Van Life In Mexico

 “How often does this happen in Mexico?”

-In this chapter, we discuss how rampant corruption is in Mexico and how to deal with it, if it happens to you.
+In this chapter, we discuss how rampant corruption is in Mexico and how to deal with it if it happens to you.

-How Common Is Corruption & Bribery In Mexico?
+How Common Is Corruption & Bribery in Mexico?

 How often you get pulled over depends on several factors: